HibaChamkhi/Mobile-Developer-Portfolio/README.md

 -  Flutter

 ### ☕ Adopt Animal App
-In this app i was trying to use  different way of state management like cubit or getX ...
+In this app i was trying to use different way of state management (cubit or block , getX... )

 <p align="center">
 <img src="assets/adopt_animal/img1.png", width="200"/>